AleBitetto/FSIND/README.md

 We use a fully data-driven approach and information provided by the IMF’s financial soundness indicators to measure the soundness of a country’s financial system around the world.
 Given the nature of the measurement problem, we apply principal component analysis (PCA) to deal with the presence of strong cross-sectional dependence in the data due to unobserved common factors.
 Using this comprehensive sample and various statistical methods, we produce a data-driven measure of financial soundness that provides policy makers and financial institutions with a tool that is easy to implement and update.

 ## Content
-This repo contains the supplementary data for the paper, i. e. the Financial Soundness Index, both in binary and continuous version
+This repo contains the supplementary data for the paper, i. e. the Financial Soundness Index (FSIND), both in binary and continuous version

 ## Cite